Skip to content

 Target Audience

-• Utility Executives: Benchmarking smart metering at city scale, NRW programmes using satellite and drone analytics, and integration of desalination, dam water, and treated effluent.
+• Utility Executives: Benchmark smart metering, network-loss programs, satellite and drone analytics, demand forecasting, and the integration of desalination, dam water, groundwater, and treated effluent.

 Report Deliverables